Why Yahushua the Messiah Had to Die

 Motive to Murder Yahushua

-Was the motive to murder Yahushua because he claimed to be the messiah?
+Was the motive for murdering Yahushua his claim to be the Messiah?
 It seems like a reasonable question, but is it true?

-Why was such extraordinary anger and hostility directed toward Yahushua the messiah by the religious leaders?
-What caused this hostility, resulting in the messiah’s death sentence?
+Why was such extraordinary anger and hostility directed toward Yahushua the Messiah by the religious leaders?
+What caused this hostility that ultimately led to the Messiah’s death sentence at his trial by these religious leaders?

-Could there be another reason for Yahushua to be unlawfully murdered?
+Could there be another reason for Yahushua’s unlawful execution?

-Could it be true that Yahushua the messiah preexisted prior to his becoming a fleshly man living on the earth?
+Could it be true that Yahushua, the Messiah, existed before he became a fleshly man living on the earth?

-Who was it that spoke to Moses and said:
+Consider this intriguing question: Who was the divine entity that spoke to Moses and declared:

 I am the eloahi of your fathers, the eloahi of Abraham, the eloahi of Isaak, and the eloahi of Jacob.
-(Exod.
-3:6)
+(Exodus 3:6)

-There are at least 8 proofs contained in Scriptures that demonstrate that Yahushua preexisted as a ruach being or angel.
+There are at least eight pieces of evidence in Scriptures that demonstrate Yahushua preexisted as a ruach (spiritual) being or angel.

 Paul and the Law – Part 2